 Marriott & Hilton Gold Status

-You receive automatic Gold status from two of the largest hotel chains in the world.
-Both hotels offer free room upgrades (when available) that could justify the annual fee within one trip.
+You receive automatic Gold status from the world’s two largest hotel chains.
+Both chains offer free room upgrades (when available) that could justify the annual fee within one trip.

 Global Entry / Pre-TSA Fee Credits